-The kits MUST BE ORDERED IMMEDIATELY UPON ENROLLMENT in order to ensure materials are on hand for the start of the course.
+The kits MUST BE ORDERED IMMEDIATELY UPON ENTERING YOUR COURSE in order to ensure materials are on hand for the start of the course.
 Note: Kits can take 5–7 business days to arrive.
-On or after your course start date, you can go to the HOL Cloud link posted in the Blackboard announcements to register for your HOL course using these directions.
+Ordering instructions are in Blackboard course.

 A list of laboratory experiments

 - Laboratory Techniques & Measurements and Math Practice Lab

 - The Mole Concept and the Chemical Formula of a Hydrate

 - Design a Quantitative Spectroscope

 What happens if a student messes up an experiment?

 Messing up an experiment is part of the learning process and as such should be noted.
 LabPaqs generally contain enough chemicals and supplies to perform each experiment twice.
 If a student completely blows an experiment and uses up all related supplies, replacement supplies can be ordered from Hands-On Labs, the maker of LabPaqs.